bezilule/terraform-beginner-bootcamp-2023/README.md

 ```
 ### Refactoring into Bash Scripts

-While fixing the Terraform CLI gpg deprciation issues we notice that bash scripts steps were a considerable amount more code.
+While fixing the Terraform CLI gpg depreciation issues we noticed that bash scripts steps were a considerable amount more code.
 So we decided to create a bash script to install the Terraform CLI.

 This bash scripts is located here: [./bin/install_terraform_cli](./bin/install_terraform_cli)

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
-- This allow us an easier to debug and execute manually Terraform CLI install
+- This allows us an easier to debug and execute manually Terraform CLI install
-- This will allow better portablity for other projects that need to install Terraform CLI.
+- This will allow better portability for other projects that need to install Terraform CLI.

 #### Shebang Considerations